prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The default [Prebid price granularities](#setConfig-Price-Granularity) cap out at $20, which isn't always convenient for video ads, which can command more than $20.
 One solution is to just set up a custom price granularity as described above.
-As of PBJS 1.12, another approach is that the `mediaTypePriceGranularity` config may be set to define granularities for each of the five media types: banner, video, video-instream, video-outstream, and native. e.g.
+Another approach is `mediaTypePriceGranularity` config that may be set to define granularities for each of five media types: banner, video, video-instream, video-outstream, and native. e.g.

 {% highlight js %}